apple/swift-algorithms/Guides/Chunked.md

-Each of the "chunked" collection types are bidirectional when the wrapped collection is bidirectional. `ChunksOfCountCollection` and `EvenChunksCollection` also conform to `RandomAccessCollection` and `LazySequenceProtocol` when their base collections conform.
+Each of the "chunked" collection types are bidirectional when the wrapped collection is bidirectional. `ChunksOfCountCollection` and `EvenlyChunkedCollection` also conform to `RandomAccessCollection` and `LazySequenceProtocol` when their base collections conform.

 ### Complexity